-(d) Excludes personal housing loans, which have been included under 'Construction' classified under 'Industry' and includes Safety Net Scheme related loans.
+(d) Excludes personal housing loans, which have been included under 'Construction' classified under 'Industry' and

-(e) Total credit to the private sector as per the Quarterly Survey differs from that in the monthly Monetary Survey due to differences in the compilation methodologies.
+(a) Excludes personal housing loans, which have been included under "construction" classified order industry and includes Safety Net Scheme related loans. (e) Total credit to the private sector as per the Quarterly Survey differs from that in the monthly Monetary Survey due to differences in the compilation methodologies.